What other 321-year-old has a digital editing suite?

 The Christopher Wren Building, built in 1695, is the oldest academic building still in use in the United States.
 It also has high-speed wireless (as well as every other corner of campus).

 W&M has always been a singularly beautiful, historic campus, but with recent renovations and construction, it’s become a model of technological innovation, accessibility and comfort.

 - Dining is an experience—one we take seriously.
 With nearly a dozen locations, our outstanding dining facilities can bring you that intimate, fire-side coffee house experience, or the social bustle of the recently renovated Fresh Food Company.
-In 2013 the popular Sadler Center dining underwent an $8 million expansion, more than doubling its capacity and adding late-night dining.
+In 2013 the popular Sadler Center dining hall, Center Court, underwent an $8 million expansion, more than doubling its capacity and adding late-night dining.

 - Tribe Square, located at the edge of campus, is the newest place to be.
 This mixed-use development offers 56 upper level students a unique living opportunity—14 apartments, situated above restaurants.
 This welcome addition brings (late-night) dining and entertainment options to campus and the local community.

 - A new $26 million on-campus fraternity complex opened in the fall of 2013.
 The buildings total over 81,000 square feet and include 11 housing units as well as a community building.

 - The Student Recreation Center includes three gyms, a 25 yard, eight lane pool, a state-of-the-art fitness center, an indoor climbing wall and even a juice bar.

 - The $57 million Integrated Science Center provides biology, chemistry and psychology students and faculty with the best lab equipment and cutting-edge research facilities money can buy.
 A final $85 million phase of construction will soon complete the integrated science concept, strategically housing researchers and resource sites.